 TRUTH BOMB #5: Live cultures don’t need sugar to survive in kombucha

 Warning science nerd info ahead!
 The live cultures in every bottle or can of Remedy Kombucha are extremely strong, healthy and happy.
-This is because we follow an old-school, long-aged brewing process using a relative of the same live culture that our fearless founders Sarah and Emmet started with on their kitchen bench.
+This is because we follow an old-school, long-aged brewing process using a relative of the same live culture that our fearless founders Sarah and Emmet started with on their kitchen counter.

 Sugar is an essential initial ingredient in kombucha.
 However, during our long-aged brewing process, the live culture eats up all the sugar to create energy for itself (and healthy organic acids for us!).
 This energy keeps our live cultures perfectly happy in the bottle without sugar, which has been fully consumed during the brewing process.